Dividend Yield Ratio

 Definition - What is Dividend Yield Ratio?

-The dividend yield ratio is a valuation ratio that tells us the dividend that a company pays out to its investors relative to its share price.
+The dividend yield ratio is a financial ratio that measures the dividend payment that a company makes to its investors relative to the current share price.

-Cash dividends are reported in the financial statements of the company.
-We divide the annual dividend per share by the market value per share.
+To calculate the dividend yield ratio, we divide the annual dividend per share by the market value per share.

-It is often used by investors who are looking for continuous dividend income.
+This ratio is often used by investors who are looking for a high yield, continuous dividend income, or a stable source of cash flow.

 Formula